fbpx Skip to main content

 How many Board Members will be elected?

-The SVBC board consists of 11 members.
+The SVBC board consists of up to 11 members.
 The terms are three years.
 Each board member is limited to three consecutive terms with no limit on the total number of terms.

 Board Member Duties and Responsibilities